pokerregion/poker/README.rst

 Ranges are case insensitive, so ``"AKs"`` and ``"aks"`` and ``"aKS"`` means the same.
 Also the order of the cards doesn't matter. ``"AK"`` is the same as ``"KA"``.
-Hands can be separated by space (even multiple), comma, colon or semicolon, and Combo of them.
+Hands can be separated by space (even multiple), comma, colon or semicolon, and Combination of them.

 Normalization